 President, Hotel Operations – Europe, Middle East and Africa

-Simon Casson oversees Four Seasons hotel operations across a portfolio that ranges from palace hotels in Europe to glittering skyscrapers in the Middle East and hideaway beach resorts (and one luxurious safari lodge) in Africa.
+Simon Casson oversees Four Seasons hotel operations across a diverse portfolio including more than 40 operating properties and 20 under development, ranging from palace hotels in Europe to glittering skyscrapers in the Middle East to hideaway beach resorts in Africa.

-Each project brings something new, whether it’s a ground-up build, a careful restoration or conversion of an established hotel to the Four Seasons brand.
-Simon works collaboratively with hotel owners and Four Seasons corporate and hotel teams to ensure that each property’s unique attributes and each destination’s culture are reflected in everything from guest room design to restaurant concepts, spa experiences, event spaces and more.
+Each project brings something new, whether it’s a ground-up build, a careful restoration or a conversion of an established hotel to the Four Seasons brand.
+Simon takes great pride in working collaboratively with hotel owners to deliver the very best product in each market, delivering exceptional guest experiences, and ensuring that each property’s unique attributes and each destination’s culture are reflected in everything from guest room design to restaurant concepts.

 Incredible properties attract guests, but it’s what happens inside that brings the story of Four Seasons to life.
-Simon views his role, and that of every Four Seasons employee, as that of brand ambassador, exceeding the expectations of even the most well-travelled guests with the customized service and individual experiences that will continue to be the cornerstone of the company’s success.
+Simon views his role, and that of every Four Seasons employee, as that of brand ambassador, exceeding the expectations of each individual guest by delivering the highest levels of personalised service and exclusive experiences.

 “The more we achieve, the more we attract the best people.
 By creating a fertile environment where our employees are given the freedom to make on-the-fly decisions and bring forward fresh ideas, we are able to deliver on our brand promise.”

-- Education: Barry College of Catering and Hotel Administration, Wales; General Manager Program, Cornell University, Ithaca, New York
+- Education: Barry College of Catering and Hotel Administration, Wales; General Manager Program, Cornell University, Ithaca, New York; Honorary Degree, Glion Institute of Higher Education, Switzerland

 - A glimpse into the future: As a teen washing dishes in a busy kitchen in northern England, Simon was always intrigued by what he saw through the swinging door to the restaurant.
 “I vowed then and there that I would be part of that world one day – not as a customer, but as someone who made that excitement happen.”